 A referendum would be held if at least 5% of local government electors petitioned the Council for a referendum on whether the council should operate executive arrangements which involve an elected Mayor or committee system.

-The 5% figure for Medway this year is 9936 signatures.
-This number will have effect for the purpose of determining the validity of petitions presented between 1 April 2018 and 31 March 2019.
-However, a new figure will be published in February 2019 and if the new figure is less than 9936, the new figure will apply from the date it is published.
+The 5% figure for Medway this year is 9,891 signatures.
+Since this figure is less than the figure published in 2018 (9,936), the new figure of 9.891 will apply from 15 February until 31 March 2020.
+A new figure will be published in February 2020 and if the new figure is less than 9,891, the new figure will apply from the date it is published.